chromatic kalimbas

 Neutral:

 • Decent arrangement, but some keys are in an awkward spot eg. Bass notes and bass sharps/flats on the bottom row, with all other sharps and flats on the top row.
-But the arrangement allows for no redundant notes and is really the only setup that makes sense because its a kalimba, not a piano which is much wider, its not possible to arrange notes exactly like they are on a piano.
+But the arrangement allows for no redundant notes and is really the only setup that makes sense because its a kalimba, not a piano which is much wider, its not possible to arrange notes exactly like they are on a piano since it would make the kalimba too wide to reach all notes with the thumbs.

 • Tuned to B major.
-Some folks like this, others would like a C Major tuning. ( a C Major version of this Kalimba is currently being considered, so stay tuned)
+Some folks like this, others would like a C Major tuning.
+I personally like the B tuning and find it more mellow and relaxing.(a C Major version of this Kalimba is currently being considered, so stay tuned)

 Sound Sample of Chill Angels 41 Key Chromatic Kalimba